sparkflows/fire-tools/rest-api-scripts/README.md

 ex: test,test@123,test,test,test@**.com,role1|role2,group1|group1,true or false, true or false

-Multiple roles and group ids separated with pipe.

-and pass the file path to --users_file_path argument.
+Multiple roles and group ids can be separated with pipe as shown in the example above.
+Then, pass the file path to --users_file_path argument.

-command:
+Command:
    users_create_automation.py --fire_host_url="https://localhost:8080" --access_token="cacaksncaskjuuonn777-cdck" --users_file_path="new_users_file_path"